VenierGiacomo/COVID-19/README.md

-- Simple light weight app with regional graphs and data updated daily from the Official Italian Covid GitHub page.
+- Simple light weight app with regional graphs and data updated daily from the [Official Italian Covid GitHub page](https://github.com/pcm-dpc/COVID-19).
-- It offered a curate feed with relevant news on Covid-19 developments in Italy, using the Twitter API (also for people without an account).
+- It offers a curate feed with relevant news on Covid-19 developments in Italy, using the [Twitter API](https://developer.twitter.com/en/docs).
-- Donation page directly connected to the Polyclinics of Milan.
+- Donation page directly connected to the **Polyclinics of Milan**.

 The app was developed using Angular + Ionic Framework.
 Cordova was used to recreate the native webviews in both iOS and Android.